 1.3 Projects and customer surveys

-As part of our commitment to develop new products and services to meet the needs of our customers, we may undertake projects and pilot studies relating to energy efficiency, demand management and/or smart electricity grid activities from time to time.
-We may also undertake customer surveys from time to time to collect statistics about our customers for research and product development purposes.
+As part of our commitment to develop new or improved products and services to meet the needs of our customers, we may undertake projects and pilot studies relating to energy efficiency, demand management and/or smart electricity grid activities.
+From time to time we may also undertake customer surveys to collect statistics about our customers for research and product development purposes.

 1.4 Sensitive information